NeoGranular/lanyon/_posts/2016-06-27-martial-god-chapter-01-09.md

 He Quanxin, leading Yiming, directly entered the main hall.

-The main hall of this courtyard was different than that of the rest of the courtyard's, because, this main hall was the biggest library in the He family estate.
+The main hall of this courtyard was different than that of the rest of the courtyards, because, this main hall was the biggest library in the He family estate.

 Upon entering, He Quanxin said: "Yiming, sit."